-If an applicant does not meet the usual entry requirements or the school would like special arrangements to be made for the applicant, the school must provide evidence for the applicant to be accepted.
+If an applicant does not meet the usual entry requirements, or the school would like special arrangements to be made for the applicant, the school must make a case for the applicant to be accepted.

 English language cases